Put a Perfect Pineapple Twist on Classic Sides with these Unique Thanksgiving Recipes

 - 1 Chestnut Hill Farm Pineapple, about 3 lbs

 - ½ cup dry white wine or apple juice

 - 1 teaspoon finely chopped ginger root

 - 1 clove garlic, finely chopped

 - 2 teaspoons cornstarch

 - 2 tablespoons cold water

-- Pre-heat oven to 325 degrees F. On a rack in a shallow roasting pan, place the turkey breast, skin side up.
+- Preheat oven to 325 degrees F. On a rack in a shallow roasting pan, place the turkey breast, and skin side up.
 Insert a meat thermometer into the thickest part of the meat, without touching any bone.
 Roast the turkey uncovered for one hour in the oven.

 - Time to slice up your Chestnut Hill Farms pineapple!
 Carefully cut off the rind, and then cut the pineapple in half, lengthwise.
 Cut out the core and cut each half crosswise into 8 slices.

-- Mix wine, honey, soy sauce, ginger root and garlic together.
-Remove turkey from the oven, add pineapple slices to the same pan and brush the turkey and pineapple with the wine mixture.
+- Mix wine, honey, soy sauce, ginger root, and garlic together.
+Remove the turkey from the oven, add pineapple slices to the same pan and brush the turkey and pineapple with the wine mixture.
 Roast uncovered for another hour, frequently basting the turkey and pineapple in more wine mixture.
-Roast until thermometer reads 165 degrees F.
+Roast until the thermometer reads 165 degrees F.

-- Pour pan dripping into a measuring cup.
+- Pour the pan drippings into a measuring cup.
 Add enough water to the drippings to measure 1 cup total of liquid.
 Boil the drippings in a 1-quart saucepan.
-Mix cornstarch and cold water and add into the boiling mixture.
+Mix cornstarch and cold water and add to the boiling mixture.
 Return to boil and stir for 1 minute.
 Serve with turkey and pineapple as a sauce.
 Enjoy!